sherbondy/glslt/README.md

 For this to work, we need:

-- A GLSL parser, ideally an incremental one: I may try something crazy and use the language-glsl haskell package.
-Could even attempt to compile it to js since it depends pretty much exclusively on pure haskell packages... (inspired by Elm lang...)
+- A GLSL parser, ideally an incremental one: for now the plan is to use MESA's glsl parser, compiled to js with emscripten.
 - A file watcher
 - Or maybe it is sufficient to use WebGL's compiler and ask it about the shader (active_uniforms, active_attributes)?
 - A pipeline for capturing/redirecting errors
 - A default WebGL context for rendering and plugging in new inputs
-- Nice tools like color pickers, matrix renderers, input fields for uniform values (a la shader builder)...
+- Nice tools like color pickers, matrix renderers, input fields for uniform values (a la shader builder: pictures, video, audio, webcam as texture inputs)...
 - Basic template files for a fragment and vertex shader (2d, 3d)?
+- Display graphical information about your hardware WebGL limitations (max textures, resolution requirements, etc.)

 So, the initial goal is to obtain feature-parity with OpenGL Shader Builder.
 From here, we can start experimenting with goofy features that take full advantage of the fact that LT is essentially